Woolly-fruited Lomatium

 • Grows from an enlarged taproot (primary vertical root)

-• Whole plant densely hairy, giving plant a gray-green color
+• Whole plant usually densely hairy, giving plant a gray-green color

 • Leaves